 Repeat Course policy refers to the successive attempts of a course with the same code, title, and content of the initial attempt except when equivalencies or changes have been indicated in the IAU catalog.
-Course Substitution(s) does not constitute a Repeat Course completed with a Fail grade or letter grade below B. If a student cannot successfully complete a course by the last permitted attempt, the student must be advised and seek approval from the Chief Academic Officer (CAO) or respective program chair to continue in the enrolled program.
-Internships and doctoral projects are an exception and may be taken more than three times.
-There is no foreseen limitation on the maximum number of attempts within the length of the program for internship courses and doctoral projects provided that it does not violate any other institutional policies.
+Course Substitution(s) does not constitute a Repeat Course.
+See COURSE SUBSTITUTION policy.

+Undergraduate students may repeat any course two times (maximum of three attempts per course) for credit completed with a Fail grade or letter grade below a C. Graduate students may repeat any course two times (maximum of three attempts per course) for credit completed with a Fail grade or letter grade below B. If a student cannot successfully complete a course by the last permitted attempt, the student must be advised and seek approval from the Chief Academic Officer (CAO) or respective program chair to continue in the enrolled program.
+There is no foreseen limitation on the maximum number of attempts within the length of the program for internship courses, comprehensive examinations, and doctoral projects provided that it does not violate any other institutional policies.
 Course attempt(s) resulting in Satisfactory grade "S" or Withdrawal mark "W" constitutes a Repeat Course.